An expert exercise professional serving Los Angeles since 1999

 Michele uses this holistic training method to start you on a program at the proper level and progress safely.
 Whether you are a beginning or returning exerciser, Michele will help you engage mentally and physically to reach your health, fitness, or sports performance goal.

 If you are not biomechanically sound (muscles/joints communicating efficiently) your training efforts are wasting you time, energy, and money.
-Michele can help with that by using her system to analyze your movement patterns and produce a program with that personal and unique information.
+Michele can help with that by using her 11-point assessment to analyze your movement patterns and produce a program with that personal and unique information.
 If you are having trouble even imagining getting started, Michele is trained in exercise psychology and has an outstanding system to help you dissect the barriers that are holding you back!!

 What you must know BEFORE staring an exercise program!